reflectoring/reflectoring.github.io/_posts/2021-01-14-git-rebase-merge.md

 You are working with a developer on the same feature branch called `login_branch`.
 The problem in this case with using rebase directly for `login_branch` by both of the developers is that both of them would be merging changes repeatedly and will get conflicts due to working on the same branch,

-To avoid this problem, both developers should rebase off a common branch and once the feature branch on which they are working simultaneously becomes stable then one of the developers can rebase onto the main branch.
+To avoid this problem, both developers should rebase off a common branch and once the common branch on becomes stable, one of the developers can rebase onto the main branch.

 To summarize: